kelvinz/code-notes/ai/prompts.md

 futuristic open area with large windows and space craft flying in the distance, waterfall, intricate, highly detailed, digital matte painting, artstation, concept art, smooth, sharp focus, illustration, art by artgerm and greg rutkowski and alphonse mucha and stefan kostic, 8k, hq, octane

+a lady at a busy bazaar by by H.R.
+Millar,Jules Bastien-Lepage